 04 of 04

 The Sony Alpha series is another low-cost offering in a field where the cameras are generally $1,000 US and over.
-The quality and pricing of the Sonya Alpha has begin winning over photographers that don't want the extra cost of paying for a "name" like Canon and Nikon.
-A lot of the Alpha series features feel like a stripped down version of the Pentax but it is still a nice little camera.
+The quality and pricing of the Sonya Alpha has begun winning over photographers that don't want the extra cost of paying for a "name" like Canon and Nikon.
+A lot of the Alpha series features feel like a stripped-down version of the Pentax but it is still a nice little camera.

 - SteadyShot Image Stabilization System